fxesdev/calcupedia_backup/docs/casio_emu.md

 This method is easy to perform, but is very slow, and very frustrating because you have to set up the sandbox every time.
 Some have worked around this by preparing a folder with all the required software and simply copying it to the sandbox, however it is still very frustrating.
 This method is only recommended if you are perfectly okay with setting up a sandbox multiple times, or if you need to mass-install a lot of emulators and don't need them much.

-#### Modifying the emulator EXE
+#### Modifying the emulator code
-The harder but more efficient way to bypass activation is to patch the emulator's executable to run the main emulator code no matter what.
+The harder but more efficient way to bypass activation is to patch the emulator to run the main emulator code no matter what.
 This way, you do not need a sandbox environment.

 ##### Pre-patched versions
 If you search hard enough, you can find pre-patched/cracked versions of these emulators.
 However, these cracks usually don't use the latest version.